mikailfaruqali/localization/README.md

     | Excluded Files
     |--------------------------------------------------------------------------
     |
-    | Files that should be excluded from the translation manager.
+    | Specify any language files that should be excluded from being loaded
-    | Add any files you don't want to be editable through the interface.
+    | or compared within the package.
     |
     */
     'exclude' => [
-        'validation.php',
-        'passwords.php',
+        // Add files to exclude, e.g., 'validation.php'
     ],
 ];
 ```